mantidproject/mantid/docs/source/algorithms/Abins2D-v1.rst

 data) or types of atom (for example for benzene two element symbols: C, H).

 Abins2D is under active development; please direct feature requests and bug reports to Dr. Sanghamitra Mukhopadhyay and Dr. Adam Jackson.
-If you are developing or hacking on Abins(2D), see the :ref:`AbinsImplementation` notes which outline some of the key conventions, practices and pitfalls.
+If you are developing or modifying Abins(2D), see the :ref:`AbinsImplementation` notes which outline some of the key conventions, practices and pitfalls.

 If Abins is used as part of your data analysis routines, please cite the relevant reference [1]_.